Points of Pride

 - PWHS was also ranked among the nation’s best high schools by The Washington Post, which bases its ratings on participation in Advanced Placement (AP) and International Baccalaureate exams.
 PWHS was ranked 31st in Pennsylvania and among the top nine percent of high schools nationally (1,962).

-- The PWHS class of 2016 also includes 16 students recognized by the National Merit Scholarship Corporation, including seven finalists.
+- The PWHS class of 2016 included 16 students recognized by the National Merit Scholarship Corporation, including seven finalists.
 Members of the class are receiving scholarships and grants totaling more than $11.8 million over four years.

 - One member of the PWHS Class of 2016 was named a candidate for the United States Presidential Scholar Award, the highest honor bestowed upon a high school senior.